ericsink/SwiftWinRT/README.md

 removed, as all that stuff has been replaced with automatically generated code.

-The generated code is in `Sources/WinRT/sg`.
-Also, `Sources/CWinRT/include/W.h`.
+The generated Swift code files are in `Sources/WinRT/sg`.
+And the generated C header file is at `Sources/CWinRT/include/W.h`.

 This fork does not rely on the `__x__ABI` prefixed symbols from the WinRT header files.
-I started with that approach, but I was constantly running into problems where things were missing from the headers, so I changed course and added code to generate my own header file, which is the `Sources/CWinRT/include/W.h` file mentioned above.
+I started with that approach, but I was constantly running into problems where things were missing from the headers, so I decided to generate my own header file.
 The symbols defined there use a different prefix, to avoid confusion.

 Currently, the generated code is still only a small portion of the WinRT API surface.
-The main problem is that if I generate everything, I get a lot of build problems because of the sheer size.
+The main problem is that if I generate everything, `swift build` has a lot of problems because of the sheer size.
 The resulting library exceeds the limit of 65535 exported symbols.
-Also, if I break things up into one file per namespace, the resulting `swiftc` command line exceeds the 32KB limit, and if I put everything in one file, the build takes a VERY long time.
-I'll log an issue to discuss these problems in more detail.
+Also, if I break things up into one file per namespace, the resulting `swiftc` command line exceeds the 32KB limit, and if I put everything in one file, the build takes a lot longer.

 So as a possibly-temporary solution, my generator has an ugly config setting where I can declare which methods I want to call, and the generator outputs only those methods plus anything they require.
 Currently, the config is setup to include everything needed by the 3 samples here, and not much else.
+A method which is excluded by this "pre-linker" gets a comment in the Swift code plus a placeholder pointer in the interface vtable.

 The code generator currently cannot handle anything with generic/parameterized types.